-But they made a whackload of money, so here we go again.
+But they made a whackload of money, so here we go have yet another instalment.
 I, against my better judgement, recently watched the sequel, ‘The Force Awakens’.
 I must confess to being a bit of a sci-fi fan, which may or may not be a weakness, and in fact enjoy the occasional film of any genre, but I usually watch what few I do alone, so I can turn them off with ease, something that happens more often than not.

 Alas, this time, I had guests over, so had to sit through this whole thing, which seemed to last a lot longer than the rotation of a galaxy.